Battle of Jenkins' Ferry: Aftermath

 The Jenkins' Ferry War Memorial commemorates the soldiers of the Confederacy killed at the Battle of Jenkins' Ferry on April 30, 1864.

 Considering the numbers engaged and percentage of casualties, the Jenkins' Ferry battle was one of the Civil War's bloodiest battles.
 Both armies paid dearly for the engagement.
 The Confederates officially reported 86 men killed, 356 wounded, and one missing, for a total of 443 casualties.
 The numbers would doubtless have been much higher, perhaps 800 to 1,000, if Walker's Texas division's losses were known.
 Walker filed no report on the battle.
 Officially reported but incomplete Federal casualties were 63 killed, 413 wounded, and 45 missings, a total of 521 casualties.
+(Note: Eicher (2001) gives lower numbers and a more even distribution of casualties: U.S. 64 killed, 378 wounded, 86 missing; C.S.
+86 killed 356 wounded, 1 missing, without mentioning the incomplete reports.)
 The U.S. total casualty figure was incomplete because Brigadier-General John Thayer filed no report.
 As noted above, in view of the incomplete or missing casualty reports, historians Shelby Foote and Gregory J. W. Urwin in the Heidlers' Encyclopedia of the American Civil War used 1,000 and 700 as the best estimate of total Confederate and Federal casualty figures, respectively, for this battle.

 The Battle of Jenkins' Ferry may be counted as a Federal victory, at least tactically.
 Not only did the Confederates sustain more casualties, but Steele's Federal troops successfully held back the attacking Confederates.
 This allowed the Federal forces time and space to move most of their remaining wagons, artillery, equipment, cavalry, and infantry across the Saline River and escape back to Little Rock's safety.
 However, Steele's victory was hollow from a strategic viewpoint.
 Kirby Smith's forces held the battlefield, prevented Steele from joining with or further assisting Banks, and forced Steele's continued retreat back to Little Rock.
 In the campaign overall, Steele had lost 3,000 men to Smith's loss of 2,000.
 Many of Kirby Smith's men were lightly wounded.
 Steele had lost 10 artillery pieces to balance with three captured.
 He also lost 635 wagons, 2,500 mules, enough horses to mount a cavalry brigade and a long list of captured material, including ammunition, food and medical supplies.
+(Note: McPherson 2005 gives slightly different overall casualty figures, stating that Steele had lost almost 2,500 soldiers while the Confederates lost about half that many.)
 The Federal force lost General Rice while the Confederate force lost General Scurry and Colonel Randal.